EmilyMarkowitz-NOAA/FisheriesEconomicProductivityIndex/README.md

 **Sun Ling Wang**<sup>2</sup> (Sun-Ling.Wang AT noaa.gov)

-<sup>1</sup>Contractor, ECS Federal in support of NOAA Fisheries Office
-of Science and Technology Economics & Social Analysis Division; as of Sept.
-28, 2020: Alaska Fisheries Science Center, National Marine Fisheries Service, National Oceanic and Atmospheric Administration, Seattle, WA 98195
+<sup>1</sup>Alaska Fisheries Science Center, National Marine
+Fisheries Service, National Oceanic and Atmospheric Administration, Seattle, WA 98195

 <sup>2</sup>On detail with the NOAA Fisheries Office of Science and
 Technology Economics & Social Analysis Division

-> \*The views expressed are those of the author and should not be
-> attributed to the NOAA, ECS or ERS
+The views expressed are those of the author and should not be attributed to the NOAA, ECS or ERS

 **GitHub:** <https://github.com/emilyhmarkowitz/FishEconProdOutput>